 The eternal question.
 But I’ll try to be brief here.
 First of all, I am not Sri Lankan.
 I am a Russian girl who, by sheer accident, made her way to this tiny island in the Indian Ocean and found a family here.
 Family in the broadest meaning: the island is like home to me and the people are my family.
 But also, in a narrow very literal meaning: I am married to a Sri Lankan man so his family became mine.

-I’ve been living in Colombo since 2010 on and off for a total of three and a half years.
-I would come to the island, eat all the rice and curry I could, argue with tuk-tuk drivers till my throat hurt, sunbathe till my skin was so red it hurt to look at it, let alone touch it, then venture off to Brazil.
+I’ve been living in Colombo on and off since 2010.
+I would come to the island, eat all the rice and curry I could, argue with tuk-tuk drivers till my throat hurt, sunbathe till my skin was so red it hurt to look at it, then venture off to Brazil.
 Or back home to Russia.
-Or for a few years to USA.
-Then, inevitably, I would come back to Sri Lanka.
-In the end of 2017 I did it again.
+Or for a few years to the USA.
+In 2022 my husband and I moved to Germany, but we keep coming to Sri Lanka to see our family (and escape the grey and rainy winter in Hamburg).

-Although I wasn’t born here, I learned quite a lot about local cuisine in my years of living in Sri Lanka.
+Although I wasn’t born here, I learned quite a lot about the local cuisine in my years of living in Sri Lanka.
 Waking up at 6 am to see my mother-in-law prepare lunch helped a lot.
 Eating rice and curry every single day also contributed to expanding horizons on local food culture.
-Going to Colombo’s biggest market once per week taught me lots of lessons, including how to elbow my way through the crowd of people, tuk-tuks, and occasionally cows, as well as how to get the lowest prices for deep fried snacks.
+Going to Colombo’s biggest market once per week taught me lots of lessons, including how to elbow my way through the crowd of people, tuk-tuks, and occasionally cows.

 Colombo Food Tour

 There are a few reasons why I started Colombo Food Tours.
-First reason, I’ll admit it, is egoistical.
+First reason, I’ll admit it, is egotistical.
 In order to show people Sri Lankan food and authentic little joints of Colombo, I myself have to learn and explore.
-Just like I started this blog in order to learn more about food cultures around the world, I started the tours knowing it will push me into exploring the backstreets of the city and discovering something unique.
+Just like I started this blog in order to learn more about food cultures around the world, I started the tours knowing it will push me to explore the backstreets of the city and discovering something unique.

 The second reason was born out of frustration.
 Frustration at the fact how many tourists say that Sri Lankan food isn’t diverse and that it simply mirrors Indian food.
 Colombo food tour is my way to fight that prejudice.